sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 - Ethernet RJ45 Port
 - Intel HD Graphics 5500 (patched in system as HD 6000)
 - Brightness Control using "Pause" (up backlit ☀+) and "Lock Scroll" (down Backlit ☼-)
-- Touchpad (works, but not gestures)
+- Touchpad (works, but not all gestures)
 - USB Ports
 - VGA and HDMI
 - SATA and IDE Drives